av-huette/avh-booking-system/README.md

 # AVH Booking System

-Booking system based on liabilities for [AV Hütte](https://www.av-huette.de/)
+Booking system based on liabilities for clubs and societies.

 Docker image: [maseiler/avhbs](https://hub.docker.com/repository/docker/maseiler/avhbs)

+> [!NOTE]
+> This branch is the latest release.
+Please note that we are currently developing a new version on branch [v3/main](https://github.com/av-huette/avh-booking-system/tree/v3/main).

 ## Examples
 ### Book new items